George Sherman Carter

-George Sherman Carter (1911–1998) is an African American physicist known for being one of the few African-American scientists working on the Manhattan Project at Columbia University.
-While not much information is available about his career following the Manhattan Project, he did become a member of The American Association of Scientific Workers, an organization founded in the 1930s that consisted of scientists and engineers who were interested in the social and ethical implications of science and technology.
-The association was particularly active in discussing issues like the role of science in war, social justice, and public policy, and it had a progressive political stance.
-Which seems to be fitting as he was a part of The Manhattan Project.
+George Sherman Carter (1911–1998) was an African American physicist known for being one of the few African-American scientists working on the Manhattan Project at Columbia University.
+He was a member of The American Association of Scientific Workers, an organization founded in the 1930s that consisted of scientists and engineers who were interested in the social and ethical implications of science and technology.

 Early life and education

 George Sherman Carter was born on May 10, 1911, in Gloucester County, Virginia.
 He is among four boys and one girl, and he was born to George Peter and Emily Maude Carter.
 In 1940, he earned his Bachelor of Science in Biology from Lincoln University.
 While at the university, he actively participated in various extracurriculars, including joining the Alpha Phi Alpha fraternity, contributing to the track team, and participating in the New York Club and the Wissenschaft Verein (Science Club).
 From there, he began studying at Columbia University Teachers College and later on the City of New York College.